-The above functions/examples are drawn from the following sources: The Federal Activities Inventory Reform (FAIR) Act (31 United States Code (U.S.C.)
-Section 501); the Federal Acquisition Regulation (FAR) Part 7.5; and the Office of Federal Procurement Policy (OFPP) Policy Letter 11-01.
+The above functions/examples are drawn from the following sources: The Federal Activities Inventory Reform (FAIR) Act of 1998 (PL.
+105-270); the Federal Acquisition Regulation (FAR) Part 7.5; and the Office of Federal Procurement Policy (OFPP) Policy Letter 11-01.